DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-20-recording-training-outcomes.md

 ## There are multiple outcomes to consider

 Early version of this flow included a button labelled 'Recommend for QTS'.
-We were concerned that this was too specific and didn't reflect other possible outcomes such as failure or awards other than QTS.
+We were concerned that this was too specific and didn’t reflect other possible outcomes such as failure or awards other than QTS.

 As a result we’ve decided to include a more generic button label, 'Record outcome’.